 If you're applying to live in an apartment, there's a good chance the landlord will ask you for a letter of employment.
+This is a common form of third-party verification often required by landlords as part of the rental application process.

 Don't take it personally if a landlord asks you for a letter of employment and doesn't just take your word for what you do and how much you make.
 This is because many prospective tenants lie about the company they work for, embellish their title, or exaggerate their compensation in the hope it will improve their chances of qualifying for an apartment.